sestaton/tephra/README.md

 **LICENSE AND COPYRIGHT**

 Part of this project uses code from [MGEScan-nonLTR](http://darwin.informatics.indiana.edu/cgi-bin/evolution/nonltr/nonltr.pl), which is released under the GPL license.
+With permission of the authors, this code is packaged with Tephra.
 Below is the copyright for MGEScan-nonLTR:

     Copyright (C) 2015.
 See the LICENSE file for license rights and limitations (GPL v3).